kubernetes/website/docs/concepts/overview/object-management-kubectl/declarative-config.md

 queries the API server for all objects matching a set of labels, and attempts to match the returned live object configurations against the object configuration files.
-If an object matches the query, and it does not have a configuration file in the directory, and it does not have a `last-applied-configuration` annotation, it is deleted.
+If an object matches the query, and it does not have a configuration file in the directory, and it has a `last-applied-configuration` annotation, it is deleted.

 {% comment %}